Mbegha: Origins

-Mbegha also became known for his skills in dispute arbitration, helping parties resolve conflicts amicably.
-One night near Vugha, at Kihitu, a lion attacked cattle in an outdoor enclosure.
-Mbegha intervened with his dogs and spear, killing the lion.
-The following morning, the Shambaa, impressed by his bravery and leadership, decided to appoint him as the chief of Vugha.
+Upon learning that Mbegha was a skilled pig hunter, the Shambaa people asked him to rid their village of pigs, which kept on destroying their agricultural produce.
+He killed all pigs and was welcomed by the Shambaa.
+He was invited to live in Vugha, near modern-day Bumbuli, then chief town of the Shambaa people.
+Mbegha also helped the people of Vugha and all the other villages and was awarded with the kingship.
 He became known as a lion slayer after killing a lion on the way to their village.
-The grateful farmers gave him wives from each major clan and the respective firstborn sons were placed in charge of all clans, thereby also forging regional unity and forming the first Shambaa Kingdom with Mbegha as their king.
+The grateful farmers gave him wives from each major clan and the respective firstborn sons were placed in charge of all clans, thereby also forging regional unity forming the first Shambaa kingdom with Mbegha as their king.